Protection Paladin Tank Easy Mode — Shadowlands 9.1

 However, if you have low amounts of haste you will want to pay attention to not overcapping the buff.
 It can be extended for 3x the base duration 4.5s x 3 = 13.5s.
 If you are above 9-second duration, try to avoid pressing Shield of the Righteous unless you are about to go over 5 Holy Power.

 Due to the strength of Shield of the Righteous, it is best to try to use these cooldowns when Shield of the Righteous is not available, in order to smooth the damage intake, as very rarely will you need a cooldown AND Shield of the Righteous.

 - Guardian of Ancient Kings should be used before a period of high damage intake, or when your healers are unable to heal you for a while.

 - Ardent Defender is best used to bypass deadly encounter mechanics, or to save your life in critical moments.
-As it is our fastest recharging cooldown, it is usually the first one we choose to use when we want a little bit of damage reduction, so do not be afraid of using it often.

 - Avenging Wrath increases damage done and healing done by 20%, as well as 20% critical strike chance.
 This is a good offensive cooldown, but also very useful defensively for self healing.

 - Lay on Hands should be used as an emergency reactive cooldown to top yourself off when you have dropped low on health.
 Note that you can also use it to save other raid members.

 - Divine Shield can be used to clear debuffs or avoid fatal damage as you are immune to damage for its duration.
 Final Stand turns Divine Shield into a usable tank cooldown that makes you immune to damage while also forcing all enemies to attack you, without the Final Stand talent however, the boss will not attack you and instead move to the next target on the threat table.